anthonypetersen/anthonypetersen.github.io/README.md

 1) Proportion of cancer diagnoses by age group
 2) Average mortality code (rated 1-4) based on race, split out by gender

+All JavaScript code is contained within the "code.js" file found in the JS directory and all CSS styling is contained within the "style.css" file found in the CSS directory.